koibots8230/Newbie-Orientation/exercises/Variables.md

 ### Style

-To keep our code clean and consistent, we stick to some naming conventions
+To keep our code clean and consistent, we stick to some naming conventions, and ask that you do as well.

 |Object Type|Case|Example|
 |---|---|---|